pinting/pinting.github.io/README.md

 # pinting.hu

-This is my home page which I created back in 2010.
+This is my homepage which I created back in 2010.
 I kept the logic the same, because I love how these ancient codes work.